SpaceGlider777/wordle-practice/README.md

 # Wordle Practice

 ## Overview
-A web application for practicing the popular game word game Wordle.
+A web application for practicing the popular word game Wordle.
 Created using Angular 13 and .NET 6 Web API.
 Data such as user and word information are stored locally in a MSSQL database.
 Webster's English Dictionary was used for all possible word choices.

 ## Setup
 To run the Angular client go to the Client folder and run the command `ng serve`.
 To run the Web API go to the Api folder and run the command `dotnet run`.